Wrigley Storymakers Program

 The program location–Wrigley Marine Science Center on Catalina Island–is a pristine marine reserve, providing a retreat-like environment to enjoy your stay.
 The California mainland and Los Angeles metro area are just 90 minutes away by boat.
 All instructors will receive boat transportation to and from the California mainland, meals, and 1-2 nights of private apartment- or cottage-style accommodations at WMSC.
 Catalina Island is also a popular Southern California resort destination, with recreational and cultural activities based in the city of Avalon.
 If you wish to extend your stay on the island following your engagement, we will provide departing boat transportation to Avalon.

-In addition to transportation and accommodations, all instructors will receive compensation in the form of a competitive fee and funding for reasonable travel costs.
+In addition to transportation and accommodations, all instructors will receive compensation in the form of a competitive fee and reimbursement for reasonable travel costs to and from Los Angeles.

 Instructor openings are by invitation only.
-If you would like to nominate yourself or a colleague to serve as an instructor for the Storymakers program, please complete the online nomination form, and a member of our staff will respond soon.
+If you would like to nominate yourself or a colleague to serve as an instructor for the Storymakers program, please email wies@usc.edu, and a member of our staff will respond soon.
 USC and the Wrigley Institute value diversity and encourage nominations of individuals who are members of underrepresented or historically marginalized groups.